-Gasoline flame temperature at 3000 degrees is much closer to Acetylene flame temperature so similar heating time but a gasoline vapour flame has considerably more punch due to its being 4 times the density of a gaseous flame like propane or acetylene.
-Oxygen use with gasoline is up to 30% LESS than with acetylene
+Gasoline and Diesel flame temperature at 3000 degrees is much closer to Acetylene flame temperature so similar pre heating time but a gasoline or diesel vapour flame has considerably more punch due to its being 4 times the density of a gaseous flame like propane or acetylene.
+Oxygen use with gasoline or diesel is up to 30% LESS than with acetylene

-We believe we have established above the clear superiority of Gasoline cutting vs Acetylene cutting so now we will just consider the pros and cons of Plasma and Gasoline cutting
+We believe we have established above the clear superiority of Gasoline or Diesel fuel cutting (vs Acetylene cutting)

 Plasma Basics and When to Consider Using the Process